tkareine/jquery-mu/README.md

     var request = { ... };
     $.mu.queue.ajax(request);

-Behind the scenes, syntax above passes `request` as a parameter to jQuery's` Ajax function when the time is right:
+Behind the scenes, the syntax above passes `request` as a parameter to jQuery's` Ajax function when the time is right:

     $.ajax(request)